RaDiO-AcTiVe8970/IBOS_Assignment/README.md

     dotnet run
   ```

-  The API will start, and you can access it at http://localhost:5000 (or https://localhost:5001 for HTTPS).
-You can use tools like Postman or curl to interact with the API endpoints.

   Feel free to reach out if you have any questions or need further assistance with this project.